Slackluster/EquipRecommendedGear/README.md

+# Equip Recommended Gear
+A World of Warcraft addon.
+Download locations: [CurseForge](https://www.curseforge.com/wow/addons/equip-recommended-gear) | [Wago.io](https://addons.wago.io/addons/erg)

-# EquipRecommendedGear
+# Description
-Adds a button to your character pane that equips the highest item level gear for your class & spec.
-Inspired by the same feature available in Final Fantasy XIV Online.
+**Equip Recommended Gear** adds a button to your character pane that equips the highest item level gear for your class & spec.
+Inspired by the same feature available in **Final Fantasy XIV Online**.

 **Features**
 - Adds a button.
 When you click the button, it does the thing;